 - Robinhood offers an optional FDIC-insured checking account.
 Webull does not have a checking account option.

 - Neither platform supports automatic rebalancing.

-- Robinhood supports fractional shares.
-Webull does not.
+- Robinhood and Webull both support fractional shares.

 Perhaps most importantly, the customer service and overall stability of Robinhood as a brokerage seem questionable to say the least, given the widespread user complaints and pending lawsuit over its March 2020 outages.
 I’d be inclined to go with Webull.
 You’ll get 2 free stocks from Webull upon signing up and funding your account after using the link below.